lukeed/tempura/docs/syntax.md

 > A quick cheatsheet of the tempura template syntax.

-The tempura template syntax is _very similar_ to the [Handlebars](https://handlebarsjs.com/guide/) or [Mustache](https://mustache.github.io/#demo) template syntax.
-In fact, they're more similar than they are different!
+The tempura template syntax is _very similar_ to the [Handlebars](https://handlebarsjs.com/guide/) or [Mustache](https://mustache.github.io/#demo) template syntax. <br>In fact, they're more similar than they are different!

+> **General Notice**
+> Throughout this document, you'll notice that most examples include HTML tags or _produce_ HTML output.
+This is done only because HTML is a common target.
+Tempura templates ***do not*** need to use or produce HTML content – it only cares about its own template syntax!

 ## Overview

 Templates are (hopefully!) an easier way to write and maintain view logic.
 Nearly all template engines, including `tempura`, parse your template files and generate a function (per template) that includes all your view logic and desired output.

 Each of these functions is valid JavaScript and is waiting to accept an `input` object.
 Together, the input data and the render function produce the expected output.

 ## Expressions